earthstar-project/earthstar/docs/vocabulary.md

 # URLs and URIs

 Here's how to combine different kinds of Earthstar addresses.
-In this documentation, `xxxxx` is an abbreviation for long keys.
+In this documentation, `xxxxx` is an abbreviation for long keys in base58 format.
 ```
 GENERAL FORMAT:
     PUB "/" WORKSPACE "/" AUTHOR "/" PATH